Kasun1Don/portfolio/README.md

 Significant changes were made to the Interests mobile section to enhance the experience on a tablet viewport and then for a desktop viewport.
 Hence, all viewports are shown above.

 The interests section is quite simple with visual representations of my interests.
 Since there isn't much text I wanted to make sure the details in the images are visible through sizing.
 Showing more images in a lower view height, the user doesn't have the friction of scrolling as much.
-Thus, I decided to make the images gallery wider as screen width grows, naturally reducing the view height of the section.
+The mobile view design has changed from the sketch because there was not enough space for text below the images, as a result that became the layout for the tablet view.
+I decided to make the images gallery wider as screen width grows, naturally reducing the view height of the section.

 <img src="./docs/contact.png" width="300"> &nbsp;